Mageacallll/SafeShardTransfer/docs/reports/final-summary.md

 - a **coordinator** that manages shard ownership and drives reconfiguration
 - **shard servers** that enforce correctness via epoch and state checks
 - a **client** that issues requests under dynamic shard ownership
-- a **deterministic discrete-event simulator** with fault injection
+- a **deterministic discrete-event simulator** with fault injection and per-link unreliable network controls

 Shard reassignment is modeled as a state machine:
 STABLE → FREEZE → TRANSFER → ACTIVATE → CLEANUP → STABLE